 So, if you ever find yourself in Taiwan and want to try something a little unusual in the middle of the afternoon, go visit the Maverik Cafe'.
 It's definitely a long journey by MRT and LRT to get there, but it's an experience you'll always remember.

-Sometimes it's about the experience as much as it is about the food, and this was definitely fun.
-I would recommend it for the atmosphere as much as the food.
+Sometimes it's about the experience as much as it is about the food, and this was an exceptionally delightful experience.
+I would definitely recommend Maverick Cubano's for the naturalistic atmosphere, the great customer service, and the huge variety of delicious sandwiches.